Skip to main content

 In order to better express context for a translation, we use the i18next context feature.
 It is used like this:

-In the example above, we give the extra context of “pods” for the word “Desired”, meaning it refers to the concept of pod, and precisely more than one (in case the target language of the translation distinguishes between plural and singular for this word).
+In the example above, we give the extra context of "pods" for the word "Desired".
+It refers to the concept of pod, and precisely more than one (in case the target language of the translation distinguishes between plural and singular for this word).

 In the translated files, the context will show up in the respective key as: